thmolena/thmolena/README.md

 🎓 Earlier, I received the degree of Master of Science in Applied Mathematics from North Carolina State University, passed the Ph.D.
 Qualifying Exams, and completed all coursework required for the Ph.D. program.
-Consequently, starting from the Fall semester of 2023, I am focused intently on intensive research to complete my Ph.D.
-Thesis in utilizing batched dense linear algebra on GPUs to solve large dense linear systems employing a multilevel structure of low–rank off–diagonal blocks arising from diverse applications, ranging from the kernel approximation in machine learning, to the integral equations in physics and engineering.
-These GPU–Accelerated factorization and solvers will leverage the full potential of GPU architectures for computationally intensive tasks, to derive fast solutions, in almost linear time with the matrix size, under fixed numerical ranks.
-This approach will help explore innovative ways to push the boundaries of what is possible in scientific computing and high–performance computing.

 📫 How to reach me:   <a href="https://www.linkedin.com/in/thmolena/">  <img src="https://cdn.icon-icons.com/icons2/1753/PNG/512/iconfinder-social-media-applications-14linkedin-4102586_113786.png" alt="T.H.
 Molena Nguyen's LinkedIn" width="20px" height="20px" />  </a>